-About the selected articles in the ToolBox - based on the systematic web research - some guidelines and good practices occur regarding the ethical and legal use of data related to the Covid-19 pandemic.
-The Table we have developed breaks down the subjects and essence of the articles in the matrix of the Data Ethics Canvas (DEC) by Open Data Institute.
+Based on the selected articles, the following guidelines and good practices emerged regarding the ethical and legal use of data related to the Covid-19 pandemic.
+The table in annex of this document breaks down the subjects and essence of the articles in the matrix of the Data Ethics Canvas (DEC) by Open Data Institute.
 (The DEC is a tool for anyone who collects, shares, or uses data.
 It helps identify and manage ethical issues and encourages us to ask important questions about projects that use data and reflect on the responses.
 The DEC provides a framework to develop ethical guidance that suits any context, whatever the project's size or scope).